An internship is more valuable than you think. Apart from the work experience you get, it can also land you a job. Here's some advice to get started.

 For graduate internships, this depends on each employer.
 Companies like Deloitte for example, advertise internship opportunities all year long (September to August), but because they get so many applicants, you may need to send your application early.

+Internships have both disadvantages and advantages.
+However, the good are more than the bad.
 An internship helps you make the first step towards working life and get into the industry you want.
 It helps you develop your transferable skills and build work experience in the field you are interested in.
 Completing an internship means that you are giving yourself the best chance of securing a job and gaining valuable work experience.
 As such, there are lots of reasons why you should intern:

 - It helps you find out if you have made the right choice in terms of careers.